Ponmo/portfolio/README.md

 ### Correkt Chrome Extension

 Description: A Chrome Extension and web application with a Django backend dedicated to summarizing pdfs, webpages, youtube videos and links on Google Search as a productivity tool.
 Allows selection of text to "fact check" it with sources, conversing with the summaries, and AI art detection.
 Also allowed users to create threads that prompt AI every X hours and depending on a user-set semantic condition, send an SMS or email notification (i.e. Search up price of X stock and send me a text message if it changed by more than Y% every 30 minutes).
-Had a couple hundred users, but is currently deprecated.
+Currently private on Chrome Store.

 https://github.com/user-attachments/assets/fc2fabd0-0d16-4ab8-b8cf-f2abef366d8e